 - Questions?
 Contact the Weston Career Center at 314-935-5950 or email firstname.lastname@example.org.

 Industry and Company Research

 As an experienced professional, you know the key trends impacting your profession and industry.
 Take that knowledge a step further to differentiate yourself as the best candidate.
-Research company and professional organization postings and job boards such as Monster.com
+Research company and professional organization postings and job boards such as Indeed.com

 .
 Highlight the themes and key skills in 12 to 15 jobs that interest you.